-The principal risks and uncertainties relate to a dynamic valuation assessment and registration statutory framework, challenges in terms of financial resources and, particularly, securing sufficient expertise to deliver our services.
-The effect of the global pandemic continues to present challenges to the operational activities and remains a major influence on all decision making within the organisation.
+The principal risks and uncertainties relate to dynamic valuation assessment and electoral registration statutory frameworks, challenges in terms of financial resources and, particularly, securing sufficient valuation expertise to deliver our services.

 Apart from the normal control measures in terms of financial and operational planning, the Assessor & ERO and the management team seek to mitigate risk and uncertainty through partnership working through the Scottish Assessors Association (SAA) and external agencies.
-The Assessor & ERO is Secretary to the SAA Electoral Registration and Domestic Subjects committees and has been offered a place on the Electoral Management Board for Scotland.
+The Assessor & ERO is Secretary to the SAA Electoral Registration and Domestic Subjects committees and a member of the Electoral Management Board for Scotland.
 These roles will assist the organisation to meet the challenges of any developments in relation to the valuation assessment and registration functions of the organisation and also with the identification of risks and the work required to minimise uncertainties in what remains an extremely unpredictable and challenging public sector environment.